 Both distinguished authors cited here, one noting Irish heritage, the other Scottish do however, agree in the Gaelic meaning of the surname.

-Important Dates for the McKlemoyle family
+Early History of the McKlemoyle family

 This web page shows only a small excerpt of our McKlemoyle research.
 More information is included under the topic Early McKlemoyle History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: MacIlmoyle, MacElmoyle, McIlmoyle, MacIlmoil and many more.

 Early Notables of the McKlemoyle family (pre 1700)